Pegoth/LogReader/readme.md

 #### Supported date formats

 Anything that can be parsed by `DateTime.Parse`.
-Don't forget to use double quites (`"`) if you want to place spaces between date and time.
+Don't forget to use double quotes (`"`) if you want to place spaces between date and time.
 Note that if you only use time it will parse it as the current date + the given time, not any date.

 ##### Examples